Gift Cards Loyalty Return Policy

 Washington DC has excellent sushi restaurants.
 Most of them are quiet, counter-seated, and expect a certain pace.
 None of that is a criticism — it's the nature of the format.
 But it does mean that for many families, getting children in front of genuinely sashimi-grade fish isn't straightforward.
 Kid-friendly Japanese restaurants typically don't carry the same quality.
 The gap between "something a child will sit through" and "actually great fish" is wider than it needs to be.

 Sashimi DC exists partly to close that gap.
-The fish Sashimi DC sources is the same caliber as the finest omakase counters in Tokyo — direct import, Ikejime-processed, never frozen, never CO-treated.
+The fish Sashimi DC sources is the same caliber as the finest omakase counters in Tokyo — direct import, Ikejime-processed, never frozen, never CO-treated, fully traceable.
 The difference is that it comes to your kitchen, not a restaurant counter.
 Your pace, your volume, whatever side dishes make the evening work for a family.
 Same-day delivery daily from 1:00 pm – 8:00 pm, or pickup at 1608 14th St NW from 11:30 am.

 Good starting point for first-timers: Kagoshima Sasshu Salmon and Bluefin Tuna Akami are both mild-enough entries for children new to raw fish.
 Otoro and Uni are better introduced once there's a foundation.